nazianafis/LeetCode-DS/README.md

 <br>

 This repository contains Python and Java solutions for [Data Structures-I Study Plan](https://leetcode.com/study-plan/data-structure).
-You are welcome to make pull requests to contribute more unique Python/Java solutions for the questions given in the table below.
+### You are welcome to make pull requests, to contribute other Python/Java solutions for the questions given in the table below.

 <br>
 <br>